d-e-s-o/nitrocli/nitrocli/README.md

   - clear: Delete a PWS slot.
 - pin: Manage the Nitrokey’s PINs.
   - clear: Remove the user and admin PIN from gpg-agent's cache.
+  - set: Change the admin or the user PIN.
   - unblock: Unblock and reset the user PIN.

 ### *Note:*